Not Trusting Another

 The conviction that the Church could never get out of order at the head contradicts the revelations.
 So again, since this statement is not canonized revelation, one cannot use it to overrule the commandments and revelations given to govern the Church.

 The word that the Lord gave to the Latter-day Saints gives clear instructions as to how to hold a trial over the president of the Church (or one of his counselors) to end a controversy over him.
-The idea that President Wilford Woodruff taught that, “If a Prophet truly did something against the will of the Lord, and did not repent, they would be [immediately] removed…” is not a canonized revelation.
-And yet this whole conviction — which guarantees faithful leaders — ultimately lies upon this “immediately” idea because, if the Lord does not immediately remove the leader, it implies that he must be right.
+The idea that President Wilford Woodruff taught that, “If a Prophet truly did something against the will of the Lord, and did not repent, they would be [immediately] removed…” and which is used to support the doctrine of guaranteed faithful leaders — ultimately lies upon this “immediately” idea.
+Because if the Lord does not immediately remove the leader, it implies that he must be right.

 Then is there not a clear possibility that many serious errors could creep into the Church before the Lord gets around to removing him?
 Has this ever been the case in the past?
 Look at King Noah in the Book of Mormon.
-He was not immediately removed when he led his entire people into apostasy.
+He was not immediately removed and led his entire people into apostasy for a generation.

 We have shown that it is the responsibility of the members of the Church to remove the president of the Church if he transgresses, and this is not the responsibility of the Lord.
 Thus, this tradition that we must automatically trust and sustain the current head of the Church collapses.
 D&C 107:81-84 and JST Mark 9:40-48 clearly place the responsibility of having a trial over the president of the Church on the members of the Church and not on the Lord: